 Temperature and Humidity

-The Pride of Madeira shrub will not thrive for long in temperatures consistently below fifty degrees, and will not survive below-freezing temperatures.
-It should be protected and covered in the event that an unseasonable drop in temperature occurs.
+The pride of Madeira shrub will not thrive for long in temperatures consistently below 50 degrees Fahrenheit—its hardiness is limited to a very narrow window, being cold hardy only in USDA zones 9-11—and will not survive below-freezing temperatures.
+It should be protected and covered with a frost blanket in the event that an unseasonable drop in temperature occurs.

 Being a coastal plant, it enjoys the humid ocean air but doesn't require any special humidity conditions in gardens unless it's planted in a desert climate.
 In desert air, this shrub may need occasional misting to keeps its leaves and flowers looking vibrant.